 State-of-the-Art Artificial Intelligence (AI) methods require large corpora for training purposes.
 Creating these corpora benefits from our team’s extensive experience in automated content analysis and media listening.
 As a result, the Knowledge Graph currently stores over 2.5 million entities.
 And it is still growing, currently at a rate of about 500 entities per day.

 Semantic Knowledge Base Editor

-To interactively access and modify the entities contained in the Knowledge Graph, the SKB Editor provides an intuitive visual user interface for webLyzard’s customers and research partners.
-The embedded search mechanisms support a rich set of filter options.
-Selecting an entity tile in the search results displays the entity’s individual metadata properties.
-This includes language-specific labels, descriptions, alternate names, locations and image thumbnails.
-The built-in access control with customizable user roles provides a safe and efficient way to specify and update all aspects of the Knowledge Graph.
+To interactively access and modify the entities of the Knowledge Graph, the SKB Editor provides an intuitive visual user interface for our customers and research partners.
+The embedded search supports a variety of filter options.
+Selecting an entity tile in the search results shows the entity’s metadata properties.
+This includes language-specific labels, descriptions, alternate names and image thumbnails.
+The role-based access control provides a safe and efficient way to specify and update all aspects of the Knowledge Graph.
 It is also straightforward to restrict confidential information to a particular use case.